hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 secondary implementations MUST be resilient to receiving padded IXoT responses.

 Recommendation of specific policies for padding IXoT responses are out of scope for this specification.
-Detailed considerations of such policies and the trade-offs involved are expected to be the subject of future work.
+Detailed considerations of such padding policies, the use of traffic obfuscation techniques (such as ‘dummy' traffic), and the trade-offs involved are expected to be the subject of future work.

 ## Name compression and maximum payload sizes

-It is noted here that name compression [@RFC1035] can be used in XFR responses to reduce the size of the payload, however, the maximum value of the offset that can be used in the name compression pointer structure is 16384.
+It is noted here that name compression [@!RFC1035] can be used in XFR responses to reduce the size of the payload, however, the maximum value of the offset that can be used in the name compression pointer structure is 16384.
 For some DNS implementations this limits the size of an individual XFR response used in